 - Green = No permit required to carry concealed.
 (Constitutional Carry)

 - Blue = Shall Issue.
-States that issue a permit to the applicant if they meet the constitutional requirements and pass the required background check
+States that issue a license to the applicant if they meet the constitutional requirements and pass the required background check

 - Red = May Issue.
-States that exercise discretion by requiring the applicant show need or cause, or by out right not issuing permits to anyone
+States that exercise discretion by requiring the applicant to show need or cause, or by outright not issuing permits to anyone

 This is an update to the original article, published in June of 2015.